AdobeDocs/experience-manager-65.en/help/commerce/cif/customizing/customize-cif-components.md

    When calling a Sling Model method in HTL the `get` and `is` portion of the method is dropped and the first letter is lowercased.
 So `isShowBadge()` becomes `.showBadge` and `isEcoFriendly` becomes `.ecoFriendly`.
 Based on the boolean value returned from `.isEcoFriendly()` determines if the `<span>Eco Friendly</span>` is displayed.

-   More information about `data-sly-test` and other [HTL block statements can be found here](https://experienceleague.adobe.com/docs/experience-manager-htl/content/specification.html).
+   For more information about `data-sly-test` and other HTL block statements see [The HTL Specification](https://experienceleague.adobe.com/docs/experience-manager-htl/content/specification.html).

 1. Save the changes and deploy the updates to AEM using your Maven skills, from a command-line terminal: